 - are not currently working in scientific research

 - have at least one years' postdoctoral experience

-All shortlisted candidates will be invited to an interview in December 2017 to discuss their application in more detail and to give a short presentation on their previous work.
+All shortlisted candidates will be invited to an interview in November 2018 to discuss their application in more detail.

 Applications are to be made online.
 Candidates will be asked to provide: